 Philemon: God the Father, the one who owns us, and against whom we have sinned and need forgiveness.

 Onesimus: the one who has sinned against the Father.

-Paul: the one who intercedes on behalf of the sinner, asking for forgiveness and grace from the Father,
+Paul: Christ, who intercedes on behalf of the sinner, asking for forgiveness and grace from the Father,

 and offering to pay the debt of the sinner.

 Philemon was a slave owner, and apparently he wasn't the only Christian to have slaves

 (Col 4:1).
 In fact, the Bible has a number of places where God's people had slaves.
 Did God